JFan2016/CarND-Advanced-Lane-Lines/README.md

 left lane radius, and right lane radius.
 The buffers can be of any size, though the default has 10 slots.
 Note that a buffer size of 1 essentially computes no average at all.
-Weighted verages are taken accross these buffers.
+Weighted averages are taken across these buffers.
 The weights could be taken from any function, simple or complex, that is appropriate for the situation.
 In practice I did not try for anything complicated, and used a simple linear weighting scheme:  older